INtroduction

 know about social change in one, large, incoherent manuscript.

-The children’s story (Breaking Monotony) is the tale of a little boy who must either find out the rules of a game that he and his classmates are forced to play in school or how to get out of it.
+The children’s story is the tale of a little boy who must either find out the rules of a game that he and his classmates are forced to play in school or how to get out of it.
 This dilemma forces him to consult his family on alternative strategies of protest as well as get help from his best friend (Kysha) and numerous others.
 I wrote the story and original illustrations were created by Juliet Seignious (the image above), my mom.

-My first book of non-fiction (Traveling in Black and White) began as a series of short stories about what I encountered traveling around the world studying political violence and discrimination - not just as an African American but because I am an African American.
+My first book of non-fiction ( began as a series of short stories about what I encountered traveling around the world studying political violence and discrimination - not just as an African American but because I am an African American.
 None of the publishers seemed to like this though and they kept asking for the standard narrative arc and a more conventional story.
 Well, I ditched my stories on India, Northern Ireland and Norway for a more focused treatment on Rwandan political violence during 1994 as well as "conversations" I had with my grandmother/mother about these experiences.
 One of the original stories is provided below:

 Excerpt - The Made Niggaz's (Hair) Saloon

-A second book of short stories (Notes from the Borough) is about growing up in New York city.
+A second book of short stories is about growing up in New York city.
 There are four sections: the first part deals with living uptown with my mother (103rd and Central Park); the second part deals with living downtown with my father (24th and 2nd); the third part of the book deals with my returning to different parts of the city after I moved away; the final part deals with my moving to the upper Eastside (64th and 3rd) when I returned to New York for a year as a Visiting Scholar at the Russell Sage Foundation.
 One of the original stories is provided below:

 Excerpt - Evil and the Supermoms